jericks/geoc/source/commands/map-cube.rst

    * -s --tab-size: The tab size

+   * -i --title: The title

+   * -c --source: The data source or credits

    * --help : Print the help message

    * --web-help : Open help in a browser